adityaanantharaman/visual-sort/README.md

 # visual-sort
-visualisation of popular sorting algorithms.
+Visualisation of popular sorting algorithms.
 Made with processing and javascript.
+Works well on desktop as well as mobile.

+To run locally,
+1. clone repo
+2. run index.html
+3. to view and edit the code, open the repo using an ide.

 ![](mergedemo.gif)

-Work-in-progress!

 Current List:
 1. selection sort O(n*n)